easyuc/EasyUC/uc-dsl/README.md

 This directory contains the implementation of a domain specific language (DSL) for expressing functionalities (protocols and ideal functionalities) and simulators.
-The DSL will allow crypto theorists to easily write and understand functionalities and simulators.
+The DSL allows crypto theorists to easily write and understand functionalities and simulators.

 The DSL design was driven by the expression of functionalities and